brmarmello/todo_market/ARCHITECTURE.md

 - It is not allowed to have a concrete class as a dependency of a layer.
 Cohesion will only be accepted with abstract classes or interfaces.
 With the exception of the Store.
 - Each layer should have only one responsibility.

-# Entities

-(Will be created by Intermediate 1 Masterclass students)

-# Use cases

-(Will be created by Intermediate 1 Masterclass students)

 # Design Patterns

 - Repository Pattern: For external API access.